vidopratama/data_analyst_tripleten/project_13_final_project/README.md

 # Final Project

-This final project will be divided into 4 tasks, namely:
+This final project will be divided into 4 tasks :

 1. Project SQL.
 2. Project AB Testing.